 The 1,300 uF capacitor is replaced by two 1,000 uF caps with 65 V rating.
 After setting the unit to 240 V, the unregulated voltage is well below 40 V.

-It is a piece of superior craftsmanship!
+By the way, the instrument is a piece of superior craftsmanship!
 Notice the coaxial relay for example.
 Up to 18 GHz, latching.
 The gold tube is the 2 GHz low pass filter and the cylinder is the tracking YIG filter.

 My 8445B has options 002 and 003.
 With these 2 options, the total price was around $ 3,500 in 1977.